mkorthof/check_ibm_storwize/README.md

 - script modified for standard Nagios
 - supports V7000 (Gen3) and iSCSI
-- tested plugin with Spectrum Virtualize upgrade v8.3.1 code (and older)
+- tested plugin with Spectrum Virtualize upgrade v8.3.1 code (and previous versions)
 - template cfg files adapted to work as best posible with Nagios Core
 - configurable critical/warning thresholds, with defaults